awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 15
 {% endhighlight %}

-These operations would be possible in Go with the help of generics... although the type signature of the lambda would have to be stated explicitly, since Go <a href="http://programmers.stackexchange.com/questions/253558/type-inference-in-golang-haskell">does not support type inference</a> (not the rather powerful <a href="http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system">Hindley-Milner</a> one anyway).
+These operations would be possible in Go with the help of generics... although the type signature of lambdas would have to be stated explicitly, since Go <a href="http://programmers.stackexchange.com/questions/253558/type-inference-in-golang-haskell">does not support type inference</a> (not the rather powerful <a href="http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system">Hindley-Milner</a> one anyway).

 #### The billion dollar mistake

-Nil pointers, as implicit valid values for all pointer types, and interfaces are one fo the most frequent sources of bugs.
+Nil pointers, as implicit valid values for all pointer types, and interfaces are one of the most frequent sources of bugs.
 The problem lies in the fact that one can dereference a pointer without proving that it actually holds a non-nil value, eg.:

 {% highlight go %}
 file, _ = os.Open("file.txt")